 #1 Terra Branford and Mog (Final Fantasy)

-Finally it's Terra Branford, the half-human/esper of Final Fantasy VI and for this specific echo she has a sidekick, Mog the Moogle!
-An echo fighter to Rosalina and Luma.
+Finally it's Terra Branford, the half-human/esper of Final Fantasy VI.
+For this specific echo, she has a sidekick, Mog the Moogle!
+An Echo Fighter to Rosalina and Luma.

 Bonus: Waluigi (and more!)